 However insignificant you think your concern might be pass it on to your DSL.
 It may only be a small piece of information but it helps to form a bigger picture.

-If the DSL is not available, then speak to the DDSL.
+If the DSL is not available, then speak to either of the DDSLs.

 Early information sharing is vital for effective identification, assessment and support.